-Leftover Prime Rib Breakfast Hash is made easy by roasting potatoes, onions and garlic with fresh thyme on a sheet pan before tossing with baby spinach.
-Topped with a fried egg and served with buttered toast for a deliciously soul-satisfying breakfast.
+Leftover Prime Rib Breakfast Hash is a sheet pan hash consisting of roasted potatoes, onions and garlic, leftover rime rib and baby spinach.
+Serve topped with a fried egg and with buttered toast for a deliciously soul-satisfying breakfast.

 Got leftover prime rib?
 Make hash!

 After the holidays, I’m always up to my eyeballs in leftover prime rib – which I’m not complaining about, trust me.
 One of my favorite ways to use leftover prime rib is making a breakfast hash.
 And the only thing I love more than breakfast hash is making it all on a single sheet pan.
 That’s right!
 The whole thing (with the exception of the fried eggs) is made on a single rimmed baking sheet and it couldn’t be any easier.

 Potatoes roast with onions, garlic and fresh thyme before tossing with leftover prime rib and spinach.
 A deliciously satisfying breakfast and great way to use up leftover prime rib.

 To Make This Leftover Prime Rib Breakfast Hash You Will Need:

 - olive oil spray – Or use ghee oil spray.

 - potatoes – I’m using white potatoes but gold, red or russet can be substituted.